Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 ### Using the Playbook

-In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:
+In order to use the playbooks, you will need to have configured an Ansible control node.
+Assuming such a control node has been provisioned, SSH into the control node and follow the steps below: